 Therefore, we’d argue that one of the most important things you can do when buying a ski helmet is to buy MIPS.
 In an impact, nothing matters more than keeping your head safe.
 If the brain is damaged, no matter how fast rescue personnel can arrive at the crash site, nothing will help save it.

-When you buy a helmet for kids, it’s easy to allow him or her to cover the helmet with add ons, like cameras, stickers, extra goggles, drone attachments, and so forth from the world’s greatest brands.
+When you buy a helmet for kids, it’s easy to allow him or her to cover the helmet with add ons, like cameras, stickers, extra goggles, drone attachments, and so forth.
 Don’t.

 A lot of people see professional skiers wear helmets filled with extras and use that as the argument for it being okay to do the same.
 Nothing could be further from the truth.